projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-partitionmode.rst

 mode.
 ACRN configures the processor to take vmexit upon external interrupt if the processor is executing in VMX non-root mode.
-Upon an external interrupt, after sending EOI to the physical LAPIC, ACRN injects the vector into the vLAPIC of the vCPU currently running on the processor.
+Upon an external interrupt, after sending EOI to the physical LAPIC, ACRN injects the vector into the vLAPIC of the vCPU running on the processor.
 Guests using a Linux kernel use vectors less than 0xECh for device interrupts.